Q1: How many new member teenagers (students) are added to the program every year?

 - When you complete two more advanced manuals and do a couple of educational presentations, you are eligible for Advanced Communication Silver (ACS) certificate.

 Different member kids might pursue/reach levels at a different speed.
 So, how long it takes to achieve any one of these milestones can vary.
-You should aim to complete at least 2-3 speech projects in every 10-week schedule that we put together.
+It would be best if you aimed to complete 1-3 speech projects in every 10-week schedule that we put together.

 In addition to the above three milestones, there is Competent Leadership (CL) manual.
 It touches on a range of communication, leadership topics.
 You can use different roles to complete these projects and get Competent Leadership (CL) certificate.